CodingTrain/website-archive/_CodingChallenges/166-ascii-image.md

     time: '21:29'
 ---

 Let's make ASCII art in p5.js together!
-In this video, I demonstrate a variety of techniques for translating the pixels of an image into text and finish with rendering video as text ASCII characters in a DOM.
+In this video, I demonstrate a variety of techniques for translating the pixels of an image into ASCII characters and finish with rendering video as texts in a DOM element.